15 Maine communities opt into legal pot, more expected

 Democratic Gov. Janet Mills signed a bill in late June that sets up a legal framework for recreational sales.
 The state Office of Marijuana Policy plans to begin accepting applications for recreational marijuana business licenses by the end of the year.

-Maine voters chose to legalize recreational marijuana in a 2016 public vote.
+Maine residents chose to legalize recreational marijuana in a 2016 public vote.
+The rulemaking process has been drawn out and sometimes contentious, in part because former Republican Gov. Paul LePage opposed legalization.
+He left office in January.

+"Now it's really up to the communities to decide whether they want to participate or not," said Democratic Rep. Teresa Pierce, of Falmouth, who was a member of the state's marijuana commission.

 Comments